microsoft/Semi-supervised-learning/README.md

 ## News and Updates

+- [10/06/2022] Training logs and results of USB has been updated!
+Available dataset will be uploaded soon.
+[Logs](https://drive.google.com/drive/folders/1fg3Fxem_UNWhfN5-4x2lRI3mluGxqD4N?usp=sharing) [Results](https://github.com/Hhhhhhao/Semi-supervised-learning/tree/main/results)

 - [09/17/2022] The USB paper has been accepted by NeurIPS 2022 Dataset and Benchmark Track! [[Openreview](https://openreview.net/forum?id=QeuwINa96C)]

-- [09/02/2022] We are working on optimizing codes.
-We will share the logs and model checkpoints as we did in TorchSSL.

 - [08/21/2022] USB has been released!